Tax Write-Off for Small Business: What Counts in 2026

 “Tax write-off” is one of the most used (and most misunderstood) phrases in small business.
 Some owners treat it like a magic eraser that makes expenses free.
 Others avoid claiming legitimate deductions because the whole concept feels like a gray area.

 Neither extreme is accurate.
 A tax write-off is a straightforward mechanism built into the tax code.
-Understanding how it actually works can mean the difference between overpaying the IRS by thousands of dollars and keeping that money in your business.
+Understanding how it works can mean the difference between overpaying the IRS by thousands and keeping that money in your business.

 Tax rules change frequently.
 This post reflects the law as of early 2026.
 Always consult with a qualified tax professional before making decisions based on tax information.